Primary Care Services

 Improving Lives and Well-Being

-Recently we conducted a Chronic Pain Pilot with some clients.
+Recently we conducted a chronic pain pilot.
 Instead of relying on narcotic pain medications to address chronic pain, we were able to engage clients in chiropractic care, or with orthopedists; looking at preventative solutions, and working with a nurse on nutrition plans, smoking cessation and exercise.
 Combining this with therapy and other mental health services, we have seen acute symptoms markedly improve.
-This is what whole health care is all about.
-Improving the lives and well-being of our community members.
+This is what whole health care is all about, improving the lives and well-being of our community members.